 (signed) James Bredin (sealed)

-Signed Sealed and delivered in
+Signed Sealed and delivered in presence of us

 (signed) Thomas Edwards